slsa-framework/slsa-github-generator/internal/builders/nodejs/README.md

 ### npm audit signatures

 The `npm` CLI includes an `audit signatures` command which will print information about the availability of registry signatures and SLSA attestations.
-This prints the number of projects that have verified SLSA attestations that have passed the official npm registry's verification at package upload.
+This prints the number of installed dependency packages that have verified SLSA attestations that have passed the official npm registry's verification at package upload.